Tabletop RPG advice for little dragons

 Tough

-Being that the two top picks for Blasters are the two classes with the least hit points per level (Sorcerer and Wizard), getting a few extra hit points can help with survivability.
-Remember, though, that your main goal is to stay out of melee (with the exception of Clerics), so if you’re taking a lot of damage, you might look at changing your tactics.
+With the two top picks for Blasters being the two classes with the least hit points per level (Sorcerer and Wizard), getting a few extra hit points can help with survivability.
+Remember, though, that your main goal is to stay out of melee (except Clerics), so if you’re taking a lot of damage, look at changing your tactics.

 About the Author